 If you’re just getting started with apple cider vinegar, adjust the amount to taste (you might want to start with 1 teaspoon and gradually work your way up to 2 tablespoons.)

 It’s important to remember that ACV is not a miracle potion.
-Research has shown that it can help to boost weight loss, but this should be in conjunction with a health diet and exercise.
+Research has shown that it can help to boost weight loss, but this should be in conjunction with a healthy diet and exercise.